Alpha-GPC

 Evidence gaps

-- ·No direct RCTs testing Alpha-GPC supplements were included in this evidence set, leaving core efficacy claims unsubstantiated.
+- ·No direct placebo-controlled RCT testing Alpha-GPC supplementation in healthy adults for cognitive outcomes is included in this evidence set, making efficacy claims in healthy populations unverifiable from these studies.